user00000001/tesrasdk-java/docs/en/attest.md

 `ver` attribute specifies the version of the claim specification it follows

-`iss` attribute refers to the ONT ID of the issuer
+`iss` attribute refers to the TSG ID of the issuer

-`sub` attribute refers to the ONT ID of the recipient
+`sub` attribute refers to the TSG ID of the recipient

 `iat` attribute marks the time the claim was created and has the unix timestamp format